vishnumishra/ai-youtube-transcript/README.md

-  --languages, -l <langs>       Comma-separated list of language codes in order of preference (default: en) --format, -f <format>         Output format: text, json, srt (default: text) --output, -o <file>           Write output to a file instead of stdout --translate, -t <lang>        Translate transcript to the specified language --list-transcripts            List all available transcripts for the video --exclude-generated           Only use manually created transcripts --exclude-manually-created    Only use automatically generated transcripts
+  --languages, -l <langs>       Comma-separated list of language codes in order of preference (default: en) --format, -f <format>         Output format: text, json, srt (default: text) --output, -o <file>           Write output to a file instead of stdout --translate, -t <lang>        Translate transcript to the specified language (can be combined with --languages) --list-transcripts            List all available transcripts for the video --exclude-generated           Only use manually created transcripts --exclude-manually-created    Only use automatically generated transcripts